-Staff Privilege and Licensing Matters
+Staff Privileges & Licensing Matters

-As a result of their extensive experience in the field of healthcare law, the attorneys at The Health Law Partners, P.C. have a thorough understanding of the issues most relevant to healthcare providers.
-This knowledge is particularly useful in addressing the myriad of issues, both conspicuous and inconspicuous, that arise during staff privilege and licensing matters.
-Such experience and knowledge allow the attorneys at The Health Law Partners, P.C. to provide the appropriate assistance and guidance to their clients at each step in the process with the goal of resolving their matters successfully and as efficiently as possible.
-When faced with a potential staff privilege or licensing matter, it is crucial for the healthcare provider to understand the importance of immediately contacting an experienced healthcare attorney (i.e., one who understands the procedures and processes involved in such matters, as well as the serious collateral effects and ramifications that such matters may have upon one’s professional career.
-Early intervention by the attorneys at The Health Law Partners, P.C. may significantly increase the likelihood of success in such matters and avoid the time and emotional and financial costs often associated with addressing such matters at later stages.
-Nonetheless, in the event that there is no reasonable opportunity to resolve the matter short of a hearing and/or litigation, healthcare providers should be assured that the attorneys at The Health Law Partners, P.C. have the drive, experience, knowledge and skills necessary to advocate the interests of, and represent, their clients to the fullest extent possible in all available stages.
+The Health Law Partners, P.C., thoroughly understand the issues most relevant to health care providers.
+This knowledge is useful in addressing the myriad of issues, both conspicuous and inconspicuous, that arise during staff privilege and physician licensing matters and the serious collateral effects that can occur during one’s professional career.
+Early intervention by the attorneys at The Health Law Partners, P.C., may increase the likelihood of success and avoid the time and emotional and financial costs often associated with addressing such matters at later stages.
+But if there is no reasonable opportunity to resolve the matter short of a hearing and/or litigation, health care providers should be assured that our attorneys have the drive, experience, knowledge, and skills to advocate the interests of, and represent, their clients to the fullest extent possible in all available stages.Staff Privilege Matters

 - Loss of hospital privileges and/or employment;

-- Loss of enrollment with state professional associations and their associated benefits (e.g., health, disability and life insurance);
+- Loss of enrollment with State professional associations and their associated benefits (e.g., health, disability, and life insurance);

 - Loss of participation in Preferred Provider Organizations (PPOs) and other third party payors;